Sakeenaalam/OIBSIP/README.md

 # README DOC
-<p>This documemt will have the summary of the temperature convertor webapp</p>
+<p>This document will have the summary of the temperature convertor webapp</p>